Royal Holloway University of London

 “I find the facilities on campus very good; there is always a computer or study space which you can use.
 Food is easily available at a number of venues at a good price and quality.
 Student Services are easy to find, reliable and quick to help you sort out any issues.
 I also think that the Support Services are impeccable and the Students Union are also very active.” - Firrst year undergraduate student

 “The accommodation really is great to me personally.
 Very clean and homely.
 I also think that the societies on offer are enjoyable, and the fact that the SU puts on little events and shows!
-Overall it seems like a lovely, homely little place so it's pretty tailored towards what I like.” - First-year RHUL undergraduate
+Overall it seems like a lovely, homely little place so it's pretty tailored towards what I like.” - First-year Royal Holloway undergraduate

 - Religious Studies